Kingis60K/Sisu_ARC/documentation/weekly_reports.md

 - Teams SisuARC and SisuCTF have joined forces (Left Standing: Arttu, Riki, Noora)
 - No cuts are to be made on plans, since we are confident we have enough resources

-- Setting up echoCTF.RED framwork (trying atleast)
+- Setting up echoCTF.RED framwork (trying atleast) 30 hours of work
 - Configuring echoCTF.RED servers and dockers [notes on setup](echoCTF_setup.md)

-- Setting up webmail mail.sisuctf.com [notes mailserver](MailServerSetup.md)
+- Setting up webmail mail.sisuctf.com [notes mailserver](MailServerSetup.md) 5 hours

 ## Week 11

-- Trying out openBSD, this was not the way [notes about openBSD on hetzner](BSD_setup.md)
+- Trying out openBSD, this was not the way [notes about openBSD on hetzner](BSD_setup.md) 8 hous of work
 - It was a slow week for us
   - Personel were sick or preoccupied
   - Lets bounce back next week